 The Just Transition Research Collaborative (JTRC) is a space for exchange and discussion that brings together a range of experts from academia and civil society to collectively map and analyse the different understandings and narratives of “Just Transition” underpinning the concept’s growing popularity and uptake.
-The project will provide an important contribution to the science-policy dialogue around Just Transition, and offer policy recommendations on how the approach can be used to foster the transition to equitable low-carbon development.
+The project provides an important contribution to the science-policy dialogue around Just Transition, and offers policy recommendations on how the approach can be used to foster the transition to equitable low-carbon development.

 The project is run jointly by UNRISD and Edouard Morena (University of London Institute in Paris) and supported by the Rosa-Luxemburg-Stiftung.

 See also: Just Transition Research Collaborative (Phase II): Cities in Transition—Urban Struggles for Just Transition(s)

 While the 2030 Agenda for Sustainable Development and the Paris Agreement on climate change can be considered significant diplomatic milestones, the greatest challenge lies ahead: urgently and effectively implementing the required measures for achieving the agreed goals and targets to set the world on a sustainable, low-carbon and just development path.